Employer of Record in Kenya

 Notice Period in Kenya

-In Kenya, the minimum notice period is 1 month for monthly salary payments, and it may be extended.
+In Kenya, the minimum notice period is 28 days (or one month) for monthly salary payments, and it may be extended.
 Employees terminated during the probationary period should receive at least 7 days' notice.
-No statutory requirements exist for individuals receiving daily wages.
+For employees on daily wage contracts, the contract is terminable by either party at the close of any day without prior notice.
+For weekly wage employees, the notice period is 7 days.

 Severance in Kenya